Second-order optimisation strategies for neural network quantum states: Optimisation within a Variational Monte Carlo framework

 \subsection{Improving the scaling estimation}

-Since its inception, the KFAC optimiser has been tested on several deep autoencoder optimisation problems with standard datasets (MNIST, CURVES and FACES), which are commonly used to benchmark NN optimisation methods~\cite{hinton2006reducing,martens2010deep}.
-The focus of these models is on supervised learning, with a standard feed-forward NN.
-Beyond such standard cases, the original KFAC optimiser may need to be adapted.
-For instance, if convolution layers are a part of the NN architecture, Refs.~\cite{grosse2016kronecker,ba2017distributed} suggest modifications to the KFAC approximation to the FIM.
+In its inception, the KFAC optimiser was tested on several deep autoencoder optimisation problems with standard datasets (MNIST, CURVES and FACES), which are commonly used to benchmark NN optimisation methods~\cite{hinton2006reducing,martens2010deep}.
+All those cases fall in the category of supervised learning for standard feed-forward NNs.
+Beyond such standard cases, the original KFAC optimiser has to be adapted.
+For instance, if convolution layers are a part of the NN architecture, Refs.~\cite{grosse2016kronecker,ba2017distributed} suggested modifications to the KFAC approximation of the FIM.
 In the case of VMC with NQS, several attempts have been put forward to exploit the benefits of KFAC~\cite{pfau2020ab,wilson2021simulations,wilson2022wave}.
 To bypass instabilities encountered when applying the standard KFAC optimiser, several \emph{ad hoc} adjustments have been implemented to rectify the update on the parameters~\cite{pfau2020ab}.
 In particular, Ref.~\cite{pfau2020ab} describes the use of a scheduled learning rate, a constant damping, a norm constraint and the discarding of any momentum in the parameter updates.
+Those adjustments are meant to replace the rescaling phase using the exact FIM and the dynamically adjusted damping parameters advocated in Ref.~\cite{martens2015optimizing}.
 Apart from the lack of theoretical motivation for such adjustments, it is consistently reported within the literature that heuristics and fine-tuning are required to obtain good performance~\cite{pfau2020ab,wilson2021simulations,wilson2022wave}.
+In this section, we advocate for a different approach, which avoids any such heuristic adjustment of hyperparameters, while remaining close to the original philosophy of Ref.~\cite{martens2015optimizing}.
+We start by providing an overview of the performance associated to our implementation of KFAC for the toy model described in Sec.~\ref{sec:quantumManyBody}, before suggesting improvements to the rescaling part of the algorithm.